STORE POLICIES AND SERVICES MAINE GUN DEALER / ALLSPORT PERFORMANCE INC GUN SHOP HERMON, MAINE

 IN STORE Special Orders:

+Special orders are only offered IF the firearm wanted is IN STOCK at my supplier.
+I will not take pre payment for something that is out of stock at my supplier (NO BACK ORDERS).
 If paying cash the item must be paid in full before we order it.
 If paying by credit or debit the item must be paid in full before we order it.
-This policy is due to guns that have been orded and never picked up or guns that have sat here for a very long time before being picked up with only a small portion of money down.
+This policy is due to guns that have been ordered and never picked up or guns that have sat here for a very long time before being picked up with only a small portion of money down.
 Returns on special orders (non firearms) will be subject to 25% restocking charge.
 We do offer a cash price on special orders.
 MOST ORDERED FIREARMS WILL ARRIVE IN 3-7 DAYS.
 Ordered firearms should be picked up within 7 day of us receiving it.

 BY PHONE Special Orders: